-From a manufacturing perspective, CES is undertaking further vertical integration initiatives at the JACAM facility with the build-out of nitrile capabilities to be completed in Q4 2015 and hydrogenation capabilities in early 2016.
-CES also expects to commission the new barite grinding facility in Corpus Christi, Texas in Q3 2015 which will further vertically integrate the US drilling fluids business.
+From a manufacturing perspective, CES is undertaking further vertical integration initiatives at the JACAM facility with the build-out of nitrile capabilities to be completed in Q1 2016 and hydrogenation capabilities later in 2016.
+CES also commissioned the new barite grinding facility in Corpus Christi, Texas in Q4 2015 which will further vertically integrate the US drilling fluids business.